Today Kazatomprom, represented by UMP’s Uranium Division, can provide the following products on the world market:

 • Fuel pellets for light water power reactors, including those for AFA 3G fuel for French Framatome designed reactors.

 In addition, the technology used at UMP for the production of uranium oxide powders makes it possible to produce ceramic-grade uranium dioxide powder enriched up to 5% in 235U by processing a wide range of uranium-containing materials.

-Kazatomprom, together with its partner, the Chinese General Nuclear Energy Corporation CGNPC, implemented a project on the basis of UMP JSC on construction of a plant for the production of fuel assemblies (FA) to be used at nuclear power plants in the PRC as nuclear fuel.
-In December 2020, the plant was put into operation with an opening ceremony in November 2021.
-Ulba- FA LLP received a certificate from the French Framatome, which confirms that the plant can manufacture AFA 3GTM design fuel assemblies in the amount of 200 tons of uranium per year.
-In addition, all the requirements of CGNPC-URC, the purchaser of fuel assemblies, were met and the status of a certified supplier for the PRC nuclear industry was obtained.
+Kazatomprom, together with its partner, the China General Nuclear Power Company CGNPC, implemented a UMP-based project on construction of a plant for the production of fuel assemblies (FA) to be used at nuclear power plants in the PRC as nuclear fuel.
+The plant was put into operation in December 2020, and the grand opening ceremony took place in November 2021.
+Ulba-FA received a certificate from Framatome, which confirms that the plant can produce AFA 3GTM fuel assemblies in the amount of 200 tons of uranium per year.
+All requirements of CGNPC-URC, the buyer of the fuel assemblies, have also been met, including obtaining the status of a certified supplier for the PRC’s nuclear industry.

 The Ulba Metallurgical Plant has been selected by the International Atomic Energy Agency (IAEA) as a site for the Low Enriched Uranium (LEU) Bank.
 The LEU Bank is a physical stock of low-enriched uranium in the form of UF6 with a total mass of about 90 tons suitable for the manufacture of nuclear fuel for a standard light water reactor, the most common type of nuclear power reactor in the world.